ai/nanoevents/README.md

 emitter.on('print', app.getListener())
 ```

-Note: binding with use of .bind method won't work as you might expect
+Note: binding with use of the `.bind()` method won’t work as you might expect
-and therefor is not recommended
+and therefore is not recommended.

 ### Remove Listener